 It takes minutes to visualize a lifetime of experience.
 Be detailed.

 For example, what steps do you take to start your business?
 What is your product or service?
 Who are the people in your network?
-What is you mission?
+What is your mission?
 How do you introduce yourself to people?
-What do your clients, business partners and associates look like.
+What do your clients, business partners and associates look like?
 How do you dress?

 Also, it’s ultra-important to make your visualization real.
 It’s OK to be nervous, anxious, and afraid, if this is what you’ll experience in real time.
 Your subconscious will find a way to overcome these hurdles mentally and physically.
 The little details increase the odds of you having clarity becoming a reality.